 4. Serve with toppings: You can top it with diced avocado, cilantro, lime, or even some crumbled Mexican cheese like Cotija or Queso Fresco.

-- Toast the Noodles: Don’t skip this step!
-Toasting the fideo pasta until golden brown adds a nutty depth to the soup that’s absolutely irresistible.
+• Toast the Noodles: Please don’t skip this step!
+Toasting the fideo pasta until golden brown adds a depth to the soup that’s absolutely irresistible.
 Pay attention when toasting the pasta, it can burn easily.
 So keep stirring until is evenly golden browned.

-- Cook Time: Be cautious not to overcook the noodles, they should be tender but still have a little bite.
+• Cook Time: Be careful not to overcook the noodles, they should be tender but still have a little bite.

-1. Protein Boost: This one is our favorites.
+1. Protein boost: This one is my favorites.
 We simply sauté ground beef with a little garlic and salt and mix it into the soup.
 Amazing!!

-When ground beef is added to Sopa de Fideo, it’s often referred to as “Sopa de Fideo con Carne” or “Sopa de Fideo with Ground Beef.”
+When ground beef is added to Sopa de Fideo, it’s often called as “Sopa de Fideo con Carne” or “Sopa de Fideo with Ground Beef.”
 The addition of ground beef turns the dish into a more hearty and protein-packed meal.

 Similarly you can add leftover rotisserie chicken to the soup.

-2. Veggie Delight: Toss in bell peppers, zucchini, or carrots for a hearty vegetable version.
+2. Add more veggies: Toss in bell peppers, zucchini, or carrots for a hearty vegetable version.

-3. Cheesy Goodness: A sprinkle of grated cheese like cheddar or cotija can make it exceptionally indulgent.
+3. Cheesy goodness: A sprinkle of grated cheese like cheddar or cotija is great here.

 If you’re in a pinch and can’t find Fideo, don’t worry, you’ve got options: